Ene-AI/blahaj-bot/README.md

   ..-label: The name of the new message
   ..-channel: The channel in which the message will be sent ..-message: The contents of the message to be sent ..-month, dayOfWeek, dayOfMonth, hour, and minute: These define the date and time the message will be sent with a maximum of sending once a minute.
 These values are compatible with cron formatting.
-[Learn more here](https://www.ibm.com/docs/en/db2oc\?topic=task-unix-cron-format)
+[Learn more here][Cron Info Link]
 * /scheduleonetimejob - Schedules a message to be sent only once.
 It is deleted from the database after it is sent.
   ..-label: The name of the new message
   ..-channel: The channel in which the message will be sent